- What is a wireless network?

 Various companies offer a "wireless" connection between a computer and their network that may work in every large city in the United States.
 Again, this is typically more like a cellular phone connection for your computer, and offers the greatest mobility across a very large area (the US), but at much lower speeds, and much higher costs.
 Many handheld computers have the capability of connecting into this type of wireless network.

-The wireless network being deployed within UNL is a more traditional computing wireless network intended for short-range, high speed network connections within a building.
+The wireless network being deployed within UNL is a more traditional computing wireless network intended for short-range, high speed network connections within a building and common outdoor areas.
 It offers the best set of compromises between performance and mobility for common UNL activities.

 UNL's Wireless Network

-The wireless network is comprised of 802.11b and 802.11g devices, which operate at raw data rates of 11 MB/sec and 54 MB/sec, respectively.
-PC Cards that are compatible with 802.11g equipment will also operate with 802.11b equipment, but only at the lower 802.11b speeds.
+The wireless network is comprised of 802.11a/g/n and 802.11ac devices, which operate at raw data rates between 54 MB/sec and 450 MB/sec, respectively.
 It should be noted that actual throughput may be considerably lower due to distance from the radio (weaker signals are throttled back to lower speeds for reliability) and the number of other users connected to the same access point.

 Generally, no. Some departments have contacted Information Technology Services about not installing any copper network connections into newly remodeled areas, and relying upon wireless networking instead.
 The new or remodeled part of a building will probably be around for 100 years, and we feel that it may be short-sighted not to install the minimum recommended amount of copper data wiring into every room in the building.